-On the set of The Monkees television series, Peter, Micky, Davy, and Mike each had someone to assist them in the production of the show, whether it be pre-filming rehearsal shots for the camera crew or even working as extras in the background of an actual scene.
+On the set of The Monkees television series, Peter, Micky, Davy, and Michael each had someone to assist them in the production of the show (and later for their 1968 movie, Head).
+Their stand-ins would work with the camera crew during pre-filming rehearsals or lighting tests, and even appeared as extras or bit players in various scenes.
 The original stand-ins for The Monkees were David Pearl, Ric Klein, David Price, and John London.

-Ric Klein: Ric was Micky's stand-in and can be seen frequently in the background or as an extra on the TV series.
-He also acted as stage manager for The Monkees when the group was on tour.
-Like Micky, he was a child actor who appeared on Broadway and acted in several television shows and westerns.
-Ric was the best man when Micky married Samantha Juste in July 1968.
-He also co-wrote "Bye Bye Baby Bye Bye" with Micky, a song that appeared on The Monkees Present album in 1969.
+Ric Klein: Ric met Micky Dolenz in the early 1960s while they both were attending Los Angeles Valley College in California.
+Like Micky, he was a child actor who appeared on Broadway and in various television shows (like Playhouse 90).
+Klein was Micky's stand-in and can also be seen frequently in the background or as an extra on the TV show.
+Ric acted as stage manager for The Monkees while on tour and was the best man when Micky married Samantha Juste in July 1968.
+(Micky stood as Ric's best man at his wedding in 1967.)
+He co-wrote "Bye Bye Baby Bye Bye" with Dolenz, a song that appeared on The Monkees Present in 1969.
 Ric passed away in the early 2000s.
+Listen to an interview with Ric Klein that was conducted on the Headquarters radio program in 1989.

-Bruce Barbour: In 1967, John London joined the Lewis & Clarke Expedition, a country rock group that also included Michael Martin Murphey, an old friend of Mike's and the songwriter responsible for "What Am I Doing Hangin' 'Round?"
-Mike's brother-in-law, Bruce, replaced John as Mike's stand-in on The Monkees during the second season.
+Bruce Barbour: In 1967, John London joined the Lewis & Clarke Expedition, a rock group that also included Michael Martin Murphey, an old friend of Michael Nesmith's and the songwriter responsible for "What Am I Doing Hangin' 'Round?"
+Nesmith's brother-in-law, Bruce Barbour, replaced London as Michael's stand-in on The Monkees during the second season and was also present for the filming of Head.
 Barbour went on to become a respected Hollywood stunt man.

 Ric Klein co-wrote "Bye Bye Baby Bye Bye" with Micky Dolenz:

-David Price can be heard as the lead vocalist on "Feel Like a Bandit," a song from the only Blue Mountain Eagle album:
+David Price can be heard as the lead vocalist on "Feel Like a Bandit," a song from the sole Blue Mountain Eagle album:

 In 1968, the Lewis & Clarke Expedition, featuring John London, appeared on I Dream of Jeannie and in the film For Singles Only: